DLavin23/sass-guidelines/README.md

 ```

 ###Selector Naming Conventions
-Stay consistent and utilize the same pattern in our CSS by using underscore delimited lowercase selectors.
+This is all preference, just make sure you stay consistent and utilize the same patterns already being utilized in your project or on your team.
 For example, <code>.my_awesome_class {}</code>.

 ##Mixins
-Mixins are one of the most powerful features in Sass, as it enables the FED to create logical chunks of code that can be reused again and again.
+Mixins are one of the most powerful features in Sass, as it lets you create logical chunks of code that can be reused again and again.
 They are defined using the <code>@mixin</code> directive which takes a block of styles that can then be included in another selector using the <code>@include</code> directive.
 It is generally considered best practice to pass in arguments when using mixins.
 Arguments are declared as a parenthesized, comma-seperated list of variables.
 Each of those variables is then assigned a value each time the mixin is used.

 **Setting up the mixin:**
 ```css